At the Gregory Law Firm, we don’t just build bridges.

 Most discussions of collaborative law focus on its use in domestic relations law (see this Wikipedia article), and most of the early practitioners of this style of resolution have indeed been specialists in collaborative divorce.
 I practice collaborative divorce as well, but collaborative law offers benefits in many other areas of legal disputes — probate law, construction law, shareholder disputes in small and medium-sized businesses, minority shareholder oppression matters, business partnership dissolutions, and wrongful discharge claims.
 Collaborative law solutions should be considered in any dispute where the parties would like to avoid the expense and the public exposure of litigation while also attempting to preserve value — in a business, in family property holdings, in the care and support for children.
-Like mediation, collaborative law offers parties the benefit of crafting their own resolution to their dispute rather than having a resolution imposed upon them.
+Like mediation, collaborative law and collaborative divorce offer parties the benefit of crafting their own resolution to their dispute rather than having a resolution imposed upon them.

-I am a member of the International Association of Collaborative Law Professionals, the Collaborative Law Committee of the Alternative Dispute Resolution Section of the American Bar Association, and the Collaborative Law Committee of the Birmingham Bar Association, and the Birmingham Collaborative Alliance.
+I am a member of the International Academy of Collaborative Law Professionals, the Collaborative Law Committee of the Alternative Dispute Resolution Section of the American Bar Association, the Collaborative Law Committee of the Birmingham Bar Association, and the Birmingham Collaborative Alliance.

 Call me at 205-314-4874 or email me, [email protected], if you are interested in learning more about resolving your legal issues through collaboration.